Calcutta (1947 film): Development

+Shooting

 Filming took place in June and July 1945.
 Four people were hired as special technical advisers: Joe Rosbert (a member of the Flying Tigers who crashed on "the hump"), Major Whyte (a veteran of the Eighth Burma Rifles), Mrs Madge Schofield (a former resident of Calcutta) and Dr Singh (a resident Hollywood expert on Indian affairs); the last two had small roles in the film.

 Of the other cast members, June Duprez had suffered a career slump since moving to Hollywood following her appearance in The Thief of Bagdad but had been restored to some popularity since appearing in None But the Lonely Heart.
 Gail Russell had previously made Salty O'Rourke with Ladd.
 John Witney was from Little Theatre and was a protege of Alan Ladd.
 Edith King, who had just appeared in Broadway in Othello, made her film debut.
 200 Indian seamen from the British Indian Navy were used as extras.

+Coleman wrote "The Indians did lend a touch of reality to the picture, but using a little village street on the back lot of a little studio out in Culver City as Calcutta was a joke."

+Coleman disapproved of John Farrow's directing style, writing:

+He was cold, arrogant, and superior.
+He never seemed to know how he’d stage the action in a new set.
+He’d stroll in, swinging his cane (his affectation), hang it over his arm, and walk around the empty set gazing through the camera finder, trying to figure out what to do.
+He’d finally stop and tell the cameraman, the distinguished veteran Johnny Seitz, to put the camera there.
+Then he’d disappear into his stage dressing room to be joined later by some of the young and beautiful would-be actresses.